ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W06-D0-OverviewAndAnnouncements.md

 ## Discussion and Announcements

+- Q and A

   - How is requirements gathering going (assignment 5)?
 Any questions?
+  - Has anyone tried accessing the LinkedIn Learning video tutorials or courses that are free for LCC students?
+Were you able to get free access through the LCC library home page?

+- Announcements

   - Jacob Riddle would like to have a movie/game day in the lab on Friday, February 28 from 11 am- 4:30 pm.
 Please share your interest in the linked survey below. https://docs.google.com/forms/d/e/1FAIpQLSeHS7OqR-gNMZnzU8EVZFsU_8qwEzT8YcbBLJlREReCd_x47A/viewform

   - There are openings for students to work in the CIT lab.
 If you were awarded work study funds for AY 2024-25, you can learn more and apply here: https://lanecc.studentemployment.ngwebsolutions.com/JobXJobDetail.aspx?JobId=9586&s=1

 ## This Week's Objectives